 “The way Terry Miller [Locog head of legal] has set the legal team up is with our lawyers working very closely with the commercial teams and sitting next to the clients.
 It’s great exposure, and the legal team’s been at the centre of Locog as the body has grown immensely through the project.”

 Indeed, Freshfields’ lawyers have assisted on the procurement of £700m worth of contracts.
 In 2009, for example, Freshfields’ commitment to the project stood at 15,000 hours of legal work – around £6m of billable time.
-Every single element of preparing and staging the Games has a legal aspect, including anti-doping rules, IP rights for the Olympic Torch, contracts for flowers and visa clearances for many of
+Every single element of preparing and staging the Games has a legal aspect, including anti-doping rules, IP rights for the Olympic Torch, contracts for flowers and visa clearances for many of the 14,700 athletes.

 As an example of the vast scale of the work the firm has done, Jones cites the fact that it took 8,000 streamlined online contracts to stage the Olympic Torch relay.